Tch1b0/Achievements/README.md

 ## Installation
 The `Achievements` extension will be available in the Visual Studio Code extension store when the version `1.0.0` is released. <br>
-However, you still can download the extension like this: <br>
+However, you can download the extension like this: <br>

 1. Go to the latest release of this repository